karlhulme/jsonotron/readme.md

 deepClone | Returns a deep cloned copy of the given object.
 The clone is performed by converting the given object to a JSON string and back to an object. pascalCaseToTitleCase | Returns the given string converted into title case.
 For example, "helloWorld" becomes "Hello World". createCustomisedAjv | Creates an instance of AJV with full format validation, support for the customTypeOf keywords and support for the given formatValidators.
+ValidationResult | Represents the result of a validation attempt.
+This object has methods for adding warnings and errors and then helper methods for determining if the validation process was successful or not.

 ## Design Decisions